trevordevore/sublimelinter-contrib-livecodelint/README.md

 ## Notes

-The livecodelint.lc file was taken from the [LiveCode language package for Atom](livecode-atom)
+The livecodelint.lc file was taken from the [LiveCode language package for Atom][livecode-atom]

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: